 Learning is an integral part of development and growth.
 Individuals who value learning and adopt it as part of their routine outperform those who do not.

-A research conducted over 2 decades by Carol Dweck of Stanford University states that intelligence and creativity can be developed and are not only traits that a person is born with.
-The inability to break status quo is attributed to having a fixed mindset while the desire to learn, develop and grow arises out of the growth mindset.
+Research conducted over 2 decades by Carol Dweck of Stanford University states that intelligence and creativity can be developed and are not only traits that a person is born with.
+The inability to break the status quo is attributed to having a fixed mindset while the desire to learn, develop and grow arises out of the growth mindset.

 —Carol Dweck, Stanford University

 What is a fixed mindset?

 In a fixed mindset, individuals believe they have a fixed number of skills that are static and thus cannot change.
 These people are highly aware of their current level of intelligence and focus on leveraging them to get the job done.
 They rarely take the efforts to develop and improve their existing skillset to become a better version of themselves, as their appetite for risk-taking is limited.
 For them, they are already the best possible versions of themselves.
 It makes them think they can get all the work done based on their talent alone and hence minimal efforts will be required.
 This is harmful in the long run as it prevents their natural ability to grow, develop and learn new skills.